puppetlabs/puppetserver/documentation/configuration.markdown

 ```
 master: {
     # Allows the `ssl_client_header` and `ssl_client_verify_header` options set
     # in puppet.conf to work.
-These headers will be ignored unless this is set
+These headers will be ignored unless this line
-    # to true
+    # is uncommented.
-    allow-header-cert-info: false
+    # allow-header-cert-info: true
 }
 ```